drycc/workflow/src/applications/managing-app-processes.md

 ## Web vs Cmd Process Types

 When deploying to Drycc Workflow using a Heroku Buildpack, Workflow boots the `web` process type to boot the application server.
-When you deploy an application that has a Dockerfile or uses [Docker images][docker image], Workflow boots the `cmd` process type.
+When you deploy an application that has a Dockerfile or uses [Container images][container image], Workflow boots the `cmd` process type.
 Both act similarly in that they are exposed to the router as web applications.
-However, the `cmd` process type is special because, if left undefined, it is equivalent to running the [container][] without any additional arguments.  (i.e. The process specified by the Dockerfile or Docker image's `CMD` directive will be used.)
+However, the `cmd` process type is special because, if left undefined, it is equivalent to running the [container][] without any additional arguments.  (i.e. The process specified by the Dockerfile or Container image's `CMD` directive will be used.)

-If migrating an application from Heroku Buildpacks to a Docker-based deployment, Workflow will not automatically convert the `web` process type to `cmd`.
+If migrating an application from Heroku Buildpacks to a Container-based deployment, Workflow will not automatically convert the `web` process type to `cmd`.
 To do this, you'll have to manually scale down the old process type and scale the new process type up.